gamkedo-la/solo-practice-sandbox-js_only/gureito_ferunando/prototypes/plan.md

 ## P1

 ### stage 1
-* end of the world moves ever forward
 * the player is a simple blue polygonal shape
 * the end of the world is a jagged, glitchy, random, red line